 - make sure you’ve a clear path through the roundabout, and keep in lane until you approach the exit

 - check your mirrors & signal left at point ‘S’

 - be aware of anything that may be on your inside as well as on the exit road.

-On larger roundabouts there is a risk that another driver may come up on your left-hand side if you’re a little slow or leave it too late to come back across.
-If this happens you should slow down until the vehicle passes before you move over to leave the roundabout.
+On larger roundabouts there is a risk that another driver may come up on your left-hand side.
+This can happen if you’re a little slow or leave it too late to come back across.
+If this does occur you should slow down until the vehicle passes before you move over to leave the roundabout.
 Or if necessary, continue going around the island and take the exit you need the next time around.